YoanDev/Serrure-connect-e/detection_and_facial_recognition/README.md

 - opencv
 - tensorflow

-This 2 paths have to be created from tlocation of the current scripts:
+These 2 paths have to be created from the location of the current scripts:
 - /Test_image/train_image : Put folders with the pictures of the autrhorized users (one folder per user)
 - /Test_image/test_img :  Put the test pictures of users